thriveweb/glass/content/pages/about.md

       Shows.
 This has led her to both a national and international career path.

-      Over the past four years, Tegan has been able to successfully immerse herself into the Queensland market place with high end fashion labels, national brands, feature films and local and national TVC Campaigns.
+      Over the past seven years, Tegan has been able to successfully immerse herself into the Queensland market place with high end fashion labels, national brands, feature films, TV Series and local and national TVC Campaigns.

       She has worked with some of Australia's biggest fashion and corporate